 When pain becomes a major problem and less potent pain relievers are ineffective, doctors may try corticosteroid (steroid) injections into the joint.
 Corticosteroid shots are useful only if inflammation is present in the joint.
 Relief from pain and inflammation is of short duration, and this treatment is rarely used for chronic osteoarthritis.
 The American College of Rheumatology does not recommend these injections for hand osteoarthritis.

 Corticosteroid injections are usually given every 3 months.
-Patients should not have more than two or three injections a year, since there is some concern that repeated injections over the long term may be harmful.
+People should not have more than 2 or 3 injections a year, since there is some concern that repeated injections over the long term may be harmful.
 Because long-term use of corticosteroids has many potentially serious side effects, steroid medications are never given by mouth (systemically) for the treatment of osteoarthritis.

-When osteoarthritis becomes so severe that pain and immobility make normal functioning impossible, many people become candidates for artificial (prosthetic) joint implants using a procedure called arthroplasty.
+When osteoarthritis becomes so severe that pain and immobility make normal functioning impossible, people may be eligible for artificial (prosthetic) joint implants using a procedure called arthroplasty.
 Arthroplasty involves removing the surfaces of the joint and replacing them with an artificial material made of metal, plastic, or other material.

 Hip replacement is the most established and successful replacement procedure, followed by knee replacement.
-Other joint surgeries (such as shoulders, elbows, wrists, and fingers) are less common, and some arthritic joints (in the spine, for instance) cannot yet be treated in this manner..
+Other joint surgeries (shoulders, elbows, wrists, and fingers) are less common, and some arthritic joints (in the spine, for instance) cannot yet be treated in this manner.

-Candidates.
-In evaluating the need for surgery, a patient’s pain and disability are more important considerations than age or other factors (such as weight).
+In evaluating the need for surgery, a person's pain and disability are more important considerations than age or other factors (such as weight).

-Joint replacement is effective for patients of all ages.
-While older patients may take longer to achive full recovery than younger people, the long-term outcome of the surgery is usually excellent, and can lead to significant improvements in pain and quality of life.
-In the past, surgeons have generally recommended delaying joint replacement for younger patients, because of concern of implants wearing out and the patient requiring an additional revision procedure later on.
-Newer, longer-lasting materials are, however, helping reduce the need for revision operations.
+Joint replacement is effective for people of all ages.
+While older people may take longer than younger people to achieve full recovery, the long-term outcome of the surgery is usually excellent, and can lead to significant improvements in pain and quality of life.
+In the past, surgeons generally recommended delaying joint replacement for younger people, because of concerns of implants wearing out and the need for additional revision procedures in the future.
+Newer, longer-lasting materials are helping to reduce the need for revision operations.

 Metal ball and socket components are sometimes used in both total hip replacement and hip resurfacing procedures.
 The FDA is currently reviewing the safety of these "metal-on-metal" components to see if they increase swelling and pain.
 There is also concern that metal ions (particles) may be released into the bloodstream, where they might trigger allergic reactions and other problems.
 Talk with your surgeon about the type of materials that will be used in your procedure and their possible risks and benefits.
 If you experience any swelling or pain after surgery, be sure to notify your doctor.

-Recovery and Rehabilitation.
-Aside from the surgeon's skill and the patient's underlying condition, the success rate depends on the kind and degree of activity the joint receives following replacement surgery.
+Aside from the surgeon's skill and the person's underlying condition, the success rate depends on the kind and degree of activity the joint receives following replacement surgery.
 Physical therapy takes about 6 weeks to rebuild adjoining muscle and strengthen surrounding ligaments.
-Patients typically experience considerable pain during this time.
+People typically experience considerable pain during this time.

-While many patients find that joint replacement eventually provides pain relief and restores some mobility, they need time to adjust to the artificial joint.
+While many people find that joint replacement eventually provides pain relief and restores some mobility, they need time to adjust to the artificial joint.